collin-pham/rust-messenger/README.md

 * Spawn new thread per message (to a limit?)

-* If reciever is not connected to server, store message in DB and change reciever state to indicate they have unread messages.
+* If receiver is not connected to server, store message in DB and change receiver state to indicate they have unread messages.

-* Once reciever connects to server, check state, send messages if necessary.
+* Once receiver connects to server, check state, send messages if necessary.

 ## Use Cases / Examples